 Did you apply for a Canadian visa and was refused?
 Then you probably would have received a Canada refusal letter.
 This can be frustrating knowing that your Canada visa was refused but watch this video on what to do if you are refused a Canada visa.

-If you get a letter in the mail from Canada Immigration advising you that your application for Canadian immigration was refused, do not panic!
+If you get a letter in the mail or an email from Canada Immigration advising you that your application for Canadian immigration was refused, do not panic!
 You do have options:

 - You may be able to make a request for Restoration to the Case Processing Centre (CPC) after being notified if the refusal.

 It is important that if your immigration application was refused, you act very quickly.
 There are strict appeal deadlines that must be followed in order to secure your rights.
 It is therefore important that you contact a qualified immigration law firm to quickly assess your case and outline your options without delay.

 It depends on a number of factors such as the nature of the case.
 For example, was it a Skilled Worker Application, Canadian Sponsorship Application or Canadian Visa refusal?
 And it also depends on where the Canadian immigration application was filed and processed.
 Was your Canadian immigration application filed within Canada or at a Canadian consulate or embassy outside of Canada?